 Especially in a time when global travel is not possible, supporting collaborations across our local and global community is crucial to continuing global health work to meet community needs, combat newly emerging crises, and address long-standing systemic inequities.

 "Traditional research and capacity building efforts in global health have been curtailed with COVID-19.
 This can add to the sense of further isolation,” said Shailey Prasad, MD, MPH, executive director for CGHSR.
 “As a center, we feel that ongoing engagement is key in global health and we wanted to encourage our faculty to look at newer forms of engagement in global health.
 While these are not exclusively in global health research, the goal is to continue to build bridges with our colleagues in other countries."

 “This year, we offered several Global Engagement Grants to support health equity projects in women's health,” said Rahel Nardos, MD, MCR, director of global women’s health at CGHSR.
 “In many low resource settings around the world, deep gender inequities, such as the lack of control over reproductive rights or economic disempowerment disproportionately affect the health outcomes for women and girls.”

 We hope you’ll consider preparing a proposal for our next funding cycle, with the call for proposals to be announced in fall 2022.
-CGHSR also offers funding through our signature Global Health Seed Grants and Faculty Mentor Awards programs, which will begin accepting applications this spring.
+CGHSR also offers funding through our Global Health Seed Grants program, which will begin accepting applications this spring.

 Open Call Global Engagement Grant Recipients

 Social and Ecological Impact of Waste Management

 PI: Nida Sajid, PhD, Asian and Middle Eastern Studies, College of Liberal Arts

 Co-PI: Rishikesh Narayan, PhD, Indian Institute of Technology (IIT) Goa